patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/contribute.md

 ### File a bug

-If you believe that you've come across a PatternFly bug, alerting our team will directly lead to PatternFly code improvements.
+If you believe that you've come across a PatternFly bug, alert our team, so that we can resolve the issue.
 To report a bug, follow these steps:

 1. View the documentation for the feature, to confirm that the behavior is not functioning as intended.
 1. Search open issues in the [patternfly](https://github.com/patternfly/patternfly/issues) and [patternfly-react](https://github.com/patternfly/patternfly-react/issues) repositories to see if a related issue already exists.